 Animal species survive by finding a niche that they can exploit to reduce the competition from other predators.
 The more diverse the environment, the more likely you’ll see a lizard concentrating on a particular food source.

-You’ll also find this specialization in some lizard body traits that nature has selected for over the ages to give lizards a competitive edge in their niche.
+You’ll also find this specialization in some lizard body traits that nature has selected over the ages to give lizards a competitive edge in their niche.

 Some lizards stalk their quarry, waiting to pounce or ambush an organism caught unawares.
 Other times, they actively hunt or forage for food.
 Generally, the larger their prey, the more stealth they’ll require to make the kill.

 People play a part in the diet of lizards whether they are living near human dwellings or are living their lives as pets.
-In the former, we may influence what they eat simply because of the availability of foodstuffs.
+In the former, we may influence what they eat simply because of the availability of food.

 In the latter, people play a direct role in what lizards eat.
 You buy the mealworms, crickets, or whatever food source that the animals then consume.

 People also help determine the available prey because of the plants in our gardens, which, in turn, affect what species live in the habitats that your backyard reptilian visitors prefer.

 Unfortunately, the picture isn’t so rosy for all lizards.